Today I'm speaking with Shannon Willey, the proprietor of Sea Green Designs LLC in beautiful South Hampton, New York.

-N: If people have been listening to all of this, and they've been thinking that, "Gee, I wish I wasn't out on my walk, and I could write some of this down," they don't have to write it down because you have put together this little cheat sheet, and we're gonna have it on the episode page, along with all of your information.
+N: If people have been listening to all of this, and they've been thinking that, "Gee, I wish I wasn't out on my walk, and I could write some of this down," they don't have to write it down because we put together this little cheat sheet and you can download it here.
 But give us three takeaways that you can share with people that are listening.

 S: Well, the first takeaway would be that what you choose to build, furnish, and accessorize your home with can make a difference in your health and happiness.
 Choosing to use organic and natural materials, as well as furnishings, and finishes that don't bring volatile chemicals into your home, means better breathable air, less chance of allergic reactions, and a better night's sleep.

 The second is to ask questions about how pieces are made.
 Where they're made?
 What they're made of?
 Because knowing the answers to these questions will help you feel really good about what you bring into your living space, and can give you much joy.

 And the third thing would be that you don't have to get rid of everything when you redecorate.
 Sometimes, it makes sense to keep existing pieces, and give them a new life, and a new finish.
 And it often makes for great conversation too.